Counselling and Mental Health Team

 Mental Health Advisers provide confidential support to our students who are experiencing mental health difficulties.
 They specialise in assessing how a mental health difficulty may affect your ability to learn, can recommend adjustments to enable study and progression and will work with you to find effective coping strategies to help overcome mental health difficulties.

-Counselling can give you an opportunity to explore, discover and clarify ways of living more resourcefully with a greater sense of fulfillment.
+Counselling can give you an opportunity to explore, discover and clarify ways of living more resourcefully with a greater sense of fulfilment.

 Counselling may be concerned with addressing and resolving specific problems, making decisions, coping with crises, working through conflict, or improving relationships with others.